-Every second year, a major conference is held at American University on some topic that pushes forward the study of the tension between globalization and national identities, ideas, and societies.
-At the end of the first decade of American University's Center for Israel Studies, the five conferences, faculty collaborations, and books will constitute a major set of reference works on globalization and binational discourse.
+Every year, at least one major conference is held at American University on some topic that pushes forward the study of the tension between globalization and national identities, ideas, and societies.
+At the end of one and a half decades of American University's Center for Israel Studies, the numerous conferences, faculty collaborations, and books constitute a major set of reference works on globalization and binational discourse.

 American University has many attributes that make it an ideal site for the Center for Israel Studies:

 commitment to sharing and enriching the heritage of Israel

 a unique location with access to an existing international community and one of the largest Jewish communities in the United States-both of which can benefit from and contribute to the work of the center

 - technology infrastructure which can provide inexpensive and rapid communication to facilitate dialogue among individual faculty, researchers, and students in both countries